ii/coredns/middleware/kubernetes/README.md

 ## Examples

-**Example 1:** Handle all queries in the `cluster.local` zone.
+**Example 1:** This minimal configuration with no options other then zone will...
+Handle all queries in the `cluster.local` zone.
+Connect to Kubernetes in-cluster.
+It will not provide PTR records for services, or A records for pods.

+	kubernetes cluster.local

+**Example 2:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Handle all `PTR` requests in the `10.0.0.0/16` cidr block.
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
 Enable the autopath feature.

 	kubernetes cluster.local {
 		cidrs 10.0.0.0/16